-4. Innovation: bundling M-Money with other non-M-Money services or expansions to other lines of business including total exits; changing vendor locations; hours of operations [self-reported]; vendor accessibility to previously unbanked households.
+(iv) Innovation: bundling M-Money with other non-M-Money services (or expansions to other lines of business); including total exits; changing vendor locations; hours of operations; vendor's accessibility to previously unbanked / unserved households.

-Measurements (potential customers): For consumers, we plan to examine the impacts on trust outcomes.
-We will field questions that will provide subjective measures of trust in (i) M-Money providers (MTN, Vodafone, AirtelTigo), (ii) market vendors, (iii) carrying out transaction on M-Money (opening accounts; cash-in, cash-out), (iv) consumers’ family and friends, (v) commercial and rural banks (e.g., ADB, GCB, etc.), and (vi) the regulator of financial services in Ghana (Bank of Ghana) if they have heard enough about them to say.
-This allows us to benchmark consumer trust across M-Money and the other financial alternatives.
-We will supplement this with objective measures of trust measured from trust games between consumers and their local vendors.
+(ii) We will supplement this with objective measures of trust measured from trust games between consumers and their local vendors.
 In its simple form: this entails a real monetary payoff game between the consumers (i.e., trustors) and one randomly selected (anonymous) local vendor (i.e., trustee).
 We impose vendor anonymity to mitigate against issues of social and individual preferences.
-Consumers will be endowed with 50GHS and will decide how much to send to another person (i.e., M-Money vendor).
+Consumers will be endowed with 40GHS and will decide how much to send to another person (i.e., M-Money vendor).
 We will triple it, so that the vendor receives three times the amount of money the consumer sent.
 The vendor will then decide how much he/she wants to send back to the consumer.
 The total payoffs depend on the choices made between the consumers and vendor.
 Our objective measure of consumer trust will reflect the amount they sent and expected the vendor to send back to them.